 -

 A trunk with SRV address london.lgw.cisco.com can only be created if there exists no other trunk with a host address london.lgw.cisco.com.
-This is not allowed even if there exists a trunk with the same FQDN and a port combination.
+This is not allowed even if there exists a trunk with the same name as SRV address or an FQDN and with a different port combination.

 -